campbio/celda/README.md

 ## Examples and vignettes

-Vignettes are available in the package. \n
+Vignettes are available in the package.

 See Introduction of the package via vignette('celda-intro').

 See a analysis example using celda with RNASeq via vignette('celda-analysis')

 ## New Features and announcements